 Introducing to IISER Pune, the motion:

-The motion of the First Hemingway Memorial Debate as stated above is a result of the ongoing national and international discussion on the pros and cons of the websites like Sci Hub.
+The motion of the Second Hemingway Memorial Debate as stated above is a result of the ongoing academic discussion on the pros and cons of the aptly titled Journal Of Controversial Ideas.
 Wikipedia, an objective source states that: